 Notwithstanding the use or the underlying zone, all new principal structures must be set back from a road right-of-way at least one-hundred feet unless a proposal meets the exception criteria of the Overlay District.
+The criteria of the Overlay District.
 There are three criteria for exceptions discussed later in this section.